 I simplified both tree lines and changed the color and texture of the ground.
 When faced with large open spaces like these, I try to fill them with patterns of values and colors since the surface of the land is equally as important as the objects it contains.

 Using separate references for the sky, I worked on it for a couple of days until I finally figured out that things looked better when it was rendered as one big dark cloud.

 Wine Dark Sea.
 16x20, oil on linen.
 2019-2021

 There are many sources for this painting, including: plein air sketches, other reference photos, imagination, and memory.
 The thing I took from the primary reference photo (a photo of the Seattle skyline on a winter evening) was the color relationship between the pink sky and purple clouds.

 I created this painting in 2019 and it had a more dramatic and involved sky.
 Although I liked the technical execution of the piece—it contained some nice impressionistic brushwork—it never seemed to fit well with the rest of the picture.
-After letting it sit in my studio for a couple of years, I got up the courage to sand it down and re-paint it with a simpler motif—proof that in art, as in literature, you sometimes must kill your darlings.
+After letting it sit in my studio for a couple of years, I got up the courage to sand down most of the sky and re-paint it with a simpler motif—proof that in art, as in literature, you sometimes must kill your darlings.